SQL injection categories

 WHAT’S VULNERABLE

-An application is vulnerable to SQL injection for only one reason – end user string input is not properly
+An application is vulnerable to SQL injection for only one reason – end user string input is not properlyvalidated and is passed to a dynamic SQL statement without any such validation.
+The string input is

 usually passed directly to the SQL statement.
 However, the user input may be stored in the database